 The Sales Blog article talks about salespeople enjoying taking customers to ballgames.
-But this is our real-life experience with sales analytics:
+But this is our real-life experience as shown by sales analytics:

 When treated as a defensive strategy to keep a failing account, we have found that this socializing approach can backfire.